kwall925/Portfolio/readme.txt

   1. Build one page at a time for desktop
   2. Once Desktop is built, do media queries at once for all pages except for home
+  -Meta Descriptions
+  -Fucking sell yourself.
+The point of this
+    site is to get a job, not to make art

+Bio Page

 Main
   -Cube size must be larger
+  -Writings: under maintenance

 Skills
   -Responsive (fix javascript to fit # of skills)